 Because your bed sheets generally make plenty of contact with your skin throughout the night, you’ll need to keep these things in mind while shopping around:

 While everyone’s skin needs will vary slightly, these key points are a good place to begin your bed sheet search.
-To sum this all up, the best bed sheets for those with sensitive skin are 100% cotton and have a high thread countfor maximum comfort.
+To sum this all up, the best bed sheets for those with sensitive skin are 100% cotton for maximum comfort.

-Because the quality of your bed sheet fabric is so important when you’re dealing with sensitive skin, your best bet is to start off by choosing premium bedding fabrics like percale or sateen.
+Because the quality of your bed sheet fabric is so important when you’re dealing with sensitive skin, your best bet is to start off by choosing premium bedding fabrics like percale, sateen or flannel.
 Luckily, you’ll can take your pick of either with QuickZip’s premium Fitted Sheet systems!

 How to choose:

-Whether you choose Percale or Sateen, you’ll be investing in 100% cotton sheets with a premium 400 thread count for maximum comfort and luxury.
+Whether you choose Percale, Sateen or Flannel, you’ll be investing in 100% cotton sheets for maximum comfort and luxury.

 Even better, investing in QuickZip’s fitted sheets means that you’ll get to take advantage of its revolutionary and unique base and zip sheet system.
 Once your sheets are on your mattress, it means less bunching during the night and easier laundry changes (which is especially important if your sensitive skin issues require frequent sheet washes!).